 - human rights advocacy,

 - labor – service industry,

 - business/economic development.

-The board will meet once a month, and interpretation and translation services will be provided by the City of Bellingham.
+The board meets once a month, and interpretation and translation services are provided by the City of Bellingham.
 Meetings will be open to the public, and the board will be supported by Mayor-designated staff and City Council-designated staff as needed.

 For more information

 To read the ordinance establishing the creation of the Immigration Advisory Board, view Ordinance 2019-11-033.

 More information about the City’s boards and commissions can be found on the City of Bellingham boards and commissions webpage.
 Anyone interested in serving on the Immigration Advisory Board may pick up an application from the centralized reception at City Hall, 210 Lottie Street, or print one off the City’s website.

 Use the following link for agendas and meeting materials.
 (Click on the agenda for instructions on how to participate).